Information background

 Strengths

 Brand image: Coca-Cola is the largest manufacturer, distributor, and bottling company of non- alcoholic beverage in the world.
-One of the company’s strengths is that it holds 42% of the market share based on the ranking of the carbonated soft drinks in volumes ( Esterl 2010).
+One of the company’s strengths is that it holds 42% of the market share based on the ranking of the carbonated soft drinks in volumes (Esterl 2010).

-With is fame and availability in the different parts of the world, Coca-Cola has been able to establish a strong brand image.
+With its fame and availability in the different parts of the world, Coca-Cola has been able to establish a strong brand image.
 This has helped to develop its corporate image, and hence a competitive advantage.

 Brand Positioning: Coca-Cola has been able to establish a strong brand position in the market.
 As a result, the company’s brand, Coke, leads the market share with 17% compared to Pepsi-Cola which is ranked third with 9.5% ( Esterl 2010).
 The Coke brand enjoys a sizeable market share because the company has emphasized on TOM.
 Due to Coca Cola’s strategic branding efforts, the company has managed to develop a strong brand.

 Diverse operations: The Coca-Cola has revenues of over $25.5 billion has managed to diversify its operations to a large scale (The Coca Cola Company 7).
 Since 1886, the company has been expanding globally and in the process, it has sold its trademarked beverage.
 The Coca Cola Company operates in more than 200 countries in the world (The Coca Cola Company 34), and the number is expected to increase.
+This is another source of strength for the company because it helps to increase its market share.
+The company enjoys a large consumer base, in which out of the 52 billon beverages consumed in the world, 1.7 billion belongs to Coca Cola (The Coca Cola Company 1).

 Infrastructure and manufacturing: The Coca Cola Company has well established manufacturing and bottling plants in the world.
 For instance, it operates and owns 32 major syrup manufacturing plants and beverage concentrates in different parts of the world (The Coca Cola Company 34).
 Furthermore, the company has 37 operations and 95 canning and bottling plants across the globe.